‘Marketing handmade products’ – what on earth does that really mean?

 You need to know because you need to understand them.
 You need to know what makes them tick, what concerns and worries they have.

-And most importantly you need to know so you can make sure that everything you are saying makes them go ‘WOW!’
-You can read more about ideal customers here.
+And most importantly you need to know so you can make sure that everything you are saying, showing and sharing with them makes them go ‘WOW!’

 When you sell online you customer can’t pick up or touch your makes.
 So, if you don’t employ a professional photographer, you need to learn a few tips and tricks to be able to get the most out of your camera.